-Western EcoSystems Technology, Inc. (WEST), a dynamic medium size consulting firm with offices across the United States, is looking for a temporary Biological Field Technician located out of Cheyenne, WY.
-The location of the work will be in Banner County, Nebraska, and Platte and Goshen Counties, Wyoming.
+Western EcoSystems Technology, Inc. (WEST), a dynamic medium size consulting firm with offices across the United States, is looking for a full-time temporary Biological Field Technician located in the area of Banner County, Nebraska or Plate and Goshen Counties in Wyoming.

 Since 1990, WEST has grown to be one of the premier environmental and statistical consulting firms in the United States.
 WEST has a permanent core of professionals with broad experience in basic and applied ecological studies and the sophisticated analysis of natural resource data.

-• Conduct fixed-point bird use surveys at two proposed wind energy facilities
+• Conducting fixed-point bird use surveys at a proposed wind energy facility

-• Follow all safety procedures and be able to complete assigned tasks safely
+• Follow all safety procedures and must be able to complete assigned tasks safely

 This a general description of the functions for this position and is not inclusive of all the duties which may be associated with this position